dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 #### 1.1:

 - Removed `?` after types.
 The behavior was subtly inconsistent with the eventual NNBD behavior of a nullable type.
 Instead all extensions can be invoked on `null` until we get NNBD.
-- Sepcified that override syntax like `MyList(o)` can only be used for member access, not as an expression with a value.
+- Specified that override syntax like `MyList(o)` can only be used for member access, not as an expression with a value.

 #### 1.2: